 Continue reading Social Security Disability Protected Filing Date (PFD) EXPLAINED

 Nate Craig of Truth of the Matter Asserted has a great article about what it means if a judge wants you to change the date you became disabled, or in Social Security parlance “amend your alleged onset date (AOD).”

-Nate makes a great point, but there is one exception to this general rule of thumb: SSI cases.
-Continue reading What if the Social Security judge wants me to change the date my disability began?
+Nate makes a great point, but there is one exception to this general rule of thumb: Continue reading Social Security judge wants you to change your disability date?